Hydroton / LECA / Clay Balls

 FAQs

-What are LECA clay balls made from?
+What are clay balls used for?

 Want to learn how Leca can help you grow bigger, healthier plants?
 Read our expert guide here to learn everything you need to know to succeed using Leca & Clay Balls in your garden!